ortus-docs/testbox-docs/travis.md

 ## TestBox Integration

-In order to work with Gitlab you must create a `.gitlab-ci.yml` file in the root of your project.
-Once there are commits in your repository, Gitlab will process this file as your build file.
-Please refer to the Gitlab Pipelines [documentation](https://docs.gitlab.com/ee/ci/pipelines.html) for further study.
+In order to work with Travis you must create a `.travis.yml` file in the root of your project.
+Once there are commits in your repository, Travis will process this file as your build file.
+Please refer to the Travis Documentation for further study.

 We will leverage the [Ortus Solutions CommandBox Docker](https://hub.docker.com/r/ortussolutions/commandbox/) image in order to provide us with the capability to run any CFML engine and to execute tests.
 Please note that Gitlab runs in a docker environment.